jagi/meteor-astronomy/_includes/v2/key_concepts/setting_and_getting_values.md

 **Getting raw values**

 The `raw()` method is responsible for getting plain values.
-You can use it to get a raw copy of the entire class, or a copy of a nested field.
+You can use it to get a raw copy of the entire document, or a copy of a nested field.
 This means that even if a given field is defined as a nested Astronomy class, it will return a plain JavaScript object instead.

 ```js
 import { Class } from 'meteor/jagi:astronomy';